 Phone: (206) 682-7181

 Charter bus parking: Pike Place Market’s parking garages cannot accommodate oversize vehicles.
-You’ll have to organize drop-off, pickup, and off-site parking with your charter bus driver.
+You’ll have to organize drop-off, pickup, and off-site parking for your Seattle charter bus rental.

 Not only is the Space Needle a stunning landmark from the outside, but it also offers amazing views of Seattle from the inside.
 At one point, the Space Needle was the tallest structure on the West Coast, offering visitors a bird’s-eye view of the city from a 520-foot-tall observation tower.
 The iconic landmark may be a bit tourist trap-y, but if you’ve never been to Seattle, it’s well worth a visit.